oresat/oresat-helmholtz/README.md

 ![helmholtz_cage](https://github.com/user-attachments/assets/6658f6dd-697b-4fe9-8dbe-10519ecca47b)

-Oresat Helmholtz is an open-source and DIY Helmholtz cage controller for facilitating magnetic field simulations.
+Oresat Helmholtz is an open-source and DIY Helmholtz cage controller for magnetic field simulations.
 Developed for the Oresat project, this repo hosts a software designed to facilite the operation of the Helmholtz cage and execute dynamics testing for B-Field related CubeSat attitude controls.